 Drive to Shanti Stupa on way to Khardungla Pass

-Khardungla pass is another famous pass on Ladakh region.
+Khardungla pass is another famous pass of the region.
 I am told that the road leading to it faces serious traffic jams in summers when the place is full of tourists.
 Again the pass may not be open when you visit Ladakh in winters but that does not mean you cannot admire it.
-Drive to Shanti stupa that is located little on the outskirts of Leh on way to Khardungla Pass and would be part of most Ladakh Tour Packages.
+Drive to Shanti stupa that is located little on the outskirts of Leh on way to Khardungla Pass and would be part of most the regions tour packages.

 Stand on the top of the hill or maybe climb up the Shanti Stupa and admire the landscape all around it.
 On one side you can see Leh palace and a unique dry golf course.
 Behind them, you can see the whole Stok Kangri range of mountains that looks absolutely stunning at sunset time.
 Turn back and you can see a straight line cutting through the giant hill and this is the Khardungla pass.
 Thankfully the boards here tell you all the information around the Stupa.